kristianolesenlarsen/pydst/README.md

 # A tiny script for accessing the API of Statistics Denmark

 PyDST holds functions to do basic interaction with the API of Statistics Denmark.
+I hope to get the package on pip soon, but so far it doesn't really work for me, so stay tuned.

 <p align="center">